-Canning food is a quick and easy alternative that takes up minimal space and requires zero utilities.
+Home canning of is a quick and easy alternative that takes up minimal space and requires zero utilities.
 There are two types of canners available: water bath and pressure canners.

 Water-bath canning involves processing your canned foods in boiling water for a certain amount of time, while pressure canning heats your food under steam pressure.
 This allows for substantially higher temperatures.

 Low-acid foods, including most vegetables and meats, cannot be canned using a water-bath system, as they must reach a higher temperature in order to eliminate the risk of contracting food-borne illnesses, such as botulism.

 So what are the easiest foods to can?
-While this may vary depending on your canning system and preferences (and especially the type of canner you prefer to use), there are countless of vegetables, meats, and fruits that are simple to can and store for long periods of time.
+While this may vary depending on your canning system and preferences (and especially the type of canning recipes and canner you prefer to use), there are countless of vegetables, meats, and fruits that are simple to can and store for long periods of time.

 Tomatoes can easily be canned in a water-bath canner, as long as you add extra lemon juice to increase the acidity of the mixture.
 To can, simply blanch them quickly in hot water, peel, and core.

 Most people prefer to can cucumbers as dill or sweet and sour (also known as bread and butter) pickles.
 Pickles allow you to maintain the crunchiness of cucumbers throughout the cold winter months of storage.